This post may contain affiliate sales links. Please see my full disclosure policy for details

 Follow Beyond Frosting:

-This master soft and chewy cookie mix makes the perfect cookie every time
+This master soft and chewy cookie dough makes the perfect cookie every time.
+Just add your favorite mix-ins!

 - 1 cup (226g) unsalted butter, softened